lkodinsson/MARS/Basic/PHB.md

 Multiple sickness effects do not add their degree of effect together, instead only apply a penalty based on the strongest sickness effect.
 Multiple sources of sickness are still tracked separately.

 If a sickness effect does not specify a duration, that duration is assumed to be 1 week.
-After reaching this duration the target will attempt a fortitude check to resist the sickness.
+After reaching this duration the sickened character will roll a fortitude check to resist the sickness.
 If successful, the degree of effect is reduced by 1.
-If no difficulty is specified, it is assumed to be 10.
+If no difficulty is specified, it is assumed to be 10 (moderate).

 #### Stunned